 I've collected feedback from various users to provide a balanced view of these keyboards in real-world use.

 "CleverType helped me sound more professional in work emails.
-My boss actually commented on how well-written my reports have become!" - Marketing professional, 2 years of use
+My boss actually commented on how well-written my reports have become!
+The 2025 update with multilingual support was a game-changer for my Spanish clients." - Marketing professional, 2+ years of use

 "The AI suggestions are scary good sometimes—like it's reading my mind.
-Helps me reply to messages much faster." - College student, 6 months of use
+The rewrite feature saves me so much time when I need to adjust my tone for different professors." - College student, 1 year of use

 "Grammarly catches mistakes I didn't even know I was making.
 Great for someone who writes a lot of important emails." - Business owner, 18 months of use